Luke Williams (baseball)

-Lucas Daniel Williams (born August 9, 1996) is an American professional baseball utility player in the Los Angeles Dodgers organization.
-The Philadelphia Phillies selected Williams in the third round of the 2015 Major League Baseball draft.
-He made his MLB debut in 2021 with the Phillies and has also played for the San Francisco Giants and Miami Marlins.
-He has played all positions other than catcher and pitcher in both the minor leagues and the major leagues.
+Lucas Daniel Williams (born August 9, 1996) is an American professional baseball utility player who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, San Francisco Giants, Miami Marlins, Los Angeles Dodgers, and Atlanta Braves.
+He was drafted by the Phillies in the third round of the 2015 MLB draft, and he made his MLB debut in 2021.
+He has played every position other than catcher in both the minor leagues and the major leagues.

 Early life

 Williams was born in Park Ridge, Illinois, and grew up in Orange County, California.
 He attended Dana Hills High School (2015), where he played baseball and football (as a starting wide receiver and defensive back) and was a sprinter on the track team, competing in the 100-meter dash and the 4 × 100 meters relay.

 Playing for the high school baseball team, Williams set Dana Hills' school record for stolen bases in his junior season with 26 in 27 attempts; he matched that mark in his senior year as well.
 As a sophomore and junior, he played catcher.
 As a senior, he was team captain and batted .315/.454/.521 and scored 35 runs with 19 RBIs, 26 stolen bases, and four home runs while batting leadoff for much of the season, and had a .975 fielding percentage playing shortstop; he also caught and pitched for the team.
 He was named 2015 Cal-Hi Sports Second Team All-State.
 Prior to being drafted, Williams had committed to play college baseball at California Polytechnic over offers from UCLA and California, Irvine.